There is some debate about that. I can recommend books for the "yes" and "no" and the "it's complicated" perspectives.

 Sex Addiction is not in the DSM-V, the Diagnostic and Statistical Manual of the American Psychiatric Association, and some authors say that it is not an addiction and that we should be careful labelling behaviours such as sex or masturbation with porn as such.
 Some people say that it is an addiction and there are therapists and support groups that seek to help people regain control of their lives.

-An addiction is a chronic disorder in which an individual is blinded by a substance, or engages in an activity, that gives them an immense amount of pleasure but has become detrimental to their everyday life.
-Compulsive behaviours and addictions can temporarily provide confidence, control, validation or other emotions lacking in one’s life, but the behaviour may not stop until the root of the problem is addressed.
+An addiction is a chronic disorder in which an individual is blinded by a substance, or engages in an activity that gives them an immense amount of pleasure but has become detrimental to their everyday life.
+Compulsive behaviours and addictions can temporarily provide confidence, control, relief, validation or other emotions lacking in one’s life, but the behaviour may not stop until the root of the problem is addressed.

 An addiction of any sort can be exhausting and one should never go through the recovery process alone.

 There are a number of addiction recovery groups which people may find helpful as a complement to therapy.
 Check out the Links & Resources page of this site, or ask about joining a small (5-6 person) discussion group on the topic of your choice.